udexon/GOEHDOM/Phos_Smashlet.md

 ## Phos Smashlet

 Phos Smashlet is a non-technical alias for Homoiconic Graph Machine.
 Smashlet is the abbreviation for "stack machine shell".
+A demo of Phos Smashlet can be found at:

 http://phos.epizy.com/smashlet/